 Superstition Mountains, Goldfield Ghost Town, Tortilla Flat, and the Dolly Steamboat.

 We Would Love to Hear From You

 We enjoy dialogue with our readers, especially when they share off-the-beaten-path destinations and useful travel tips.
-Have you ever done an Arizona road trip?
+Have you ever driven the route from Safford to Pinetop, Arizona?
 If so, we would love to hear about your experience.
 We invite you to leave your comments and questions below, and we always respond!